developer-zebra/developer-zebra-site/src/ehs/2-3/guide/features/index.md

 There are two ways to recover from Lockdown State and return a device to Secure Mode operation:

 ##### Method 1: Replace Signature Files
 Copy the valid EHS config and signature files to the `/enterprise/usr` directory on the device.
-This will cause EHS to exit the lock down state, import the config file and return to Secure Mode.
+This will cause EHS to exit the Lockdown State, import the config file and return to Secure Mode.
 The valid files can be copied manually via ADB or deployed using an MDM.

 ##### Method 2: Delete Signature File
 Log into Admin Mode and delete the signature file from the `/enterprise/usr` directory.
 This will cause EHS to exit the Lockdown State and enter Secure Mode.
 This method will work only if EHS was already running in Secure Mode.
 If EHS was previously running in Normal Mode and entered Lockdown State due to an unsuccessful attempt to switch to Secure Mode, EHS will remain in Lockdown State.